webpack-contrib/style-loader/README.md

 It's recommended to combine it with the [`css-loader`](https://github.com/webpack/css-loader): `require("style!css!./file.css")`.

-It also possible to add a URL instead of a css string:
+It's also possible to add a URL instead of a CSS string:

 ``` javascript
 require("style/url!file!./file.css");